laxmariappan/WordPress-Security/README.md

 - [ ] Uptime monitoring alerts
 - [ ] Disable directory indexing
 - [ ] Regularly change passwords and API keys
+- [ ] Check if there are any spam or unknown users